 Active Adult/Senior Village: Village-style housing for persons over the age of 55 subject to the Senior Housing Laws, as defined herein and set forth by the purpose of this ordinance.

 Senior Housing Laws: Collectively and separately, the Fair Housing Act, 42 USC Section 3607(b), 24 CFR Subtitle B, Ch.
 1, Section 100.300 et seq. and G.L. c.
 151B, s.
 4.

+Triplex: A Townhouse consisting of three individual dwelling units.

 8.7.3 Land and Site Development Requirements